Countdown to Final Crisis: Donna Troy, Jason Todd, Kyle Rayner, and Ray Palmer

-Kyle, Jason, Donna, Ray and the Batman of Earth-51 are reunited as they approach their confrontation with Monarch but encounter a message written in large flaming letters: "To Apokolips".
-Before they decide their next move, the Earth-51 Batman confronts a group of Monarch's soldiers led by the Joker only to be killed by Ultraman.
-As Jason stops to mourn the loss of the alternate Batman, he finds the Joker laughing amongst the rubble and kills him.
-The Challengers are then met by Nix Uotan, who explains that the message came from the Source and sends them to Apokolips.
+Kyle, Jason, Donna, Ray and the Batman of Earth-51 are reunited as they approach their confrontation with Monarch, but encounter a message written in large flaming letters: "To Apokolips".
+Before they decide their next move, the Earth-51 Batman confronts a group of Monarch's soldiers, but is killed by Ultraman.
+The Challengers are met by Nix Uotan, who explains that the message came from the Source and sends them to Apokolips.

 On Apokolips, the Challengers are confused as to why they are there as Palmer says it is not connected to the Great Disaster.
 Jason tires of their bickering and leaves.
 Upon seeing Brother Eye, Jason contemplates using it to get back home.
 While searching for Jason, the Challengers find Mary, Harley, Holly and then Karate Kid, just after Brother Eye removes the Morticoccus virus from him.
-The group, along with Jason, prepares to confront Brother Eye, who uses a Boom Tube to send them to Apokolips' surface.
-The group is caught in the shockwave of Apokolips' destruction just as they are about to be attacked by an army of OMACs.
+The group, along with Jason, prepares to confront Brother Eye, who uses a Boom Tube to send them to Apokolips.

-The Challengers, Ray Palmer, Firestorm (Jason Rusch), Una, Harley, Holly, and Mary Marvel attempt to figure out what to do about Karate Kid, who is dying from the virus.
-Solomon, the Monitor of Earth-8, arrives and sends everyone back to Earth.
-Jason leaves the group upon their arrival.
-Soon after, the group discovers that no one recognizes them, and that their homes and headquarters are not there.
-The group goes to see Dubbilex for help with Karate Kid, only to learn that he has already died.
-When Karate Kid's autopsy is performed, Morticoccus is accidentally released, grows and attacks the Challengers.
-The virus is captured by Rayner and explodes.
-However, it is discovered that the virus began spreading across the planet before the autopsy, causing infected humans to devolve into animalistic savages and infected animals to gain human-like traits.
-Una helps Buddy Blank reach his daughter's apartment and the two locate Buddy's daughter, who has been infected by the virus, and his grandson, who is immune.
-Una dies while protecting Buddy and his grandson from a swarm of rats, and gives Buddy her Legion Flight Ring, which he uses to take him and his grandson to Cadmus's Command D facility.
+The group goes to see Dubbilex for help with Karate Kid, only to learn that he has already died from Morticoccus.
+During Karate Kid's autopsy, Morticoccus is accidentally released and spreads across Earth, causing infected humans to devolve into animalistic savages and infected animals to gain human-like traits.
+Una helps Buddy Blank reach his daughter's apartment and the two locate Blank's daughter, who has been infected by the virus, and his grandson, who is immune.
+Una is mortally wounded while protecting Blank and his grandson from rats and gives Blank her Legion Flight Ring, which he uses to take him and his grandson to Cadmus's Command D facility.
 The Challengers leave the reconstituted Earth-51 and return home.
-After witnessing Darkseid's death, Jason returns to being a solo anti-hero while Donna, Kyle, Ray Palmer and Forager, along with the Monitor, reform the Challengers and watch over the other Monitors.